frida/frida-website/_i18n/en/_posts/2020-07-24-frida-12-11-released.markdown

 - Drop helper hack made redundant by macOS 11 beta 3.
 - Fix handling of i/macOS introspection modules.

+### Changes in 12.11.5

+- Fix i/macOS early instrumentation of processes using dyld's modern code path on macOS 11 and iOS 14.
+- Make JVM method interception safer by installing new methods using VMThread::execute(), which blocks all Java threads and makes it safer to do interception of hot methods.
+Thanks [@0xraaz][]!
+- Add support for SUB instruction to ARM Relocator.
+This means improved reliability when using Interceptor and Stalker on 32-bit ARM.
+- qml: Fix build with GCC by adding missing include.

+### Changes in 12.11.6

+- Port iOS jailed injector to the new arm64e ABI.
+This means iOS 14 beta 3 is now fully supported in jailed mode, even on A12+ devices.

 [XNU driver]: https://github.com/frida/frida-core/tree/master/lib/xnu
 [CryptoShark 0.2.0]: https://github.com/frida/cryptoshark/releases/tag/0.2.0